deislabs/wagi/README.md

 # WAGI: WebAssembly Gateway Interface

-_WAGI is the easiest way to get started doing cloud-side WebAssembly apps._
+_WAGI is the easiest way to get started writing WebAssembly microservices and web apps._

 **WARNING:** This is experimental code.
 It is not considered production-grade by its developers, neither is it "supported" software.